-SBSN 435P.
-Professional Nursing Role Transition Practicum (3) A preceptored practicum that provides opportunities for RN-BSN track students to expand their current level of practice by focusing on the concepts of leadership, management, and clinical role development in a healthcare setting of the student's choice.
+SBSN 435.
+Professional Role Transition (3) Provides opportunities to expand the current level of practice by focusing on the concepts of leadership, management, and clinical role development.
 Identification of a project focus, analysis of professional roles and incorporation of evidence-based practice are included.
-Eight practicum hours per week.
-Prerequisite: SBSN 430.
-Prerequisite or Corequisite: SBSN 370.
+Prerequisite: SBSN 350, 350S, 430.
+Prerequisite or Corequisite: SBSN 425.

 SBSN 441.
 Psychiatric Mental Health Nursing (3) Evidence-based psychiatric mental health nursing practice.
 Emphasis is on the promotion of mental health and prevention of mental illness, and on nursing interventions related to primary mental health alterations across the life span.
-Prerequisites: SBSN 330, 330P, 340, 340P, 360, 360P, 370.
-Prerequisite or corequisites: SBSN 410, 410P, 430.
-Corequisite: SBSN 441P.
+Prerequisites: SBSN 330, 330/331P, 340, 340/341P, 360, 360/361P, 375.
+Corequisite: SBSN 441P or SBSN 442P.